oririnat/sample-web-CTF/README.md

 	- Brute-Force Attacks (not only for passwords)
 	- certificates

-Practical part : ( 1 / 2 day)
+## Practical part : ( 1 / 2 day)
 now we got to the fun part.
 In the PATH_TO_SERVER_ON_FILESRV, you can find web server serve a simple back site.
 We created this site carefully with a lot of vulnerabilities, Dig down, search and research for as many vulnerabilities as you can find.

-list of needed fixes :
+### List of needed fixes :
 	- Hash to passwords
 	- Add token base authentication
 		- Add JWT